fvanheer/Association-Rules/README.md

 ## The Model

-You can find the code in the model model.py file
+The code for the mode is in the **model.py** file.
+There you can adapt the output of the model and just copy into the app.py file.
+Or you could also adapt the code to replace the model in the app.py file with one simple function for pre-processing and then computation.

 ### Deployment options